wortell-smart-learning/snowflake-sql/Labs/06-use-table-expressions.md

     FROM
         (
             SELECT ProductID, Name, Weight, ListPrice,
                    CASE WHEN Weight > 1000.
-THEN N'Heavy' ELSE N'Normal' END AS WeightType FROM SalesLT.Product
+THEN 'Heavy' ELSE 'Normal' END AS WeightType FROM SalesLT.Product
         ) AS DerivedTable
-    WHERE DerivedTable.WeightType = N'Heavy' AND DerivedTable.ListPrice > 2000;
+    WHERE DerivedTable.WeightType = 'Heavy' AND DerivedTable.ListPrice > 2000;
     ```